Can low carb or keto help with gestational diabetes?

 The cover of Nichols book features two fried eggs with sliced avocado and cherry tomatoes — a low-carb high-fat meal.
 “It is the perfect breakfast, or any meal, for gestational diabetes,” she says.
 Her advice: eat nutrient-dense foods over empty calories.

 “Some low-carb people are just living off fat bombs and bulletproof coffee.
 You need to have good, common sense with variety in your diet.”
-Have protein like meat, fish and eggs, snacks like nuts and seeds, lots of vegetables with healthy fat like olive oil or butter.
-Try to eat liver once or twice a week, to help ensure a good natural intake of vitamins, minerals and antioxidants in your diet.
+She recommends having protein like meat, fish, and eggs; snacks like nuts and seeds; and lots of vegetables with natural fats like olive oil or butter.
+Nichols suggests eating liver once or twice a week, to help ensure a good natural intake of vitamins, minerals, and antioxidants in your diet.

-Avoid all processed foods, added sugar, refined carbs, as well as high-glycemic fruit and fruit juices.
-If your blood sugar is still high, cut out all fruit except berries for now.
+She further recommends avoiding all highly processed foods, added sugar, refined carbs, as well as high-glycemic fruit and fruit juices.
+If your blood sugar is still high, consider cutting out all fruit except berries.
 “You do not need to add in bread and cereals to have a healthy pregnancy,” says Nichols.
 Pay attention to how you feel, and monitor your blood sugars.
-“Some pregnant women may feel better eating slightly more carbs, but I think the majority of women with GD, and all pregnant women in general, do better with at least one-half to one-quarter the carbohydrates recommended in conventional nutrition guidelines (which is upwards of 65% of calories from carbohydrates).
+“Some pregnant women may feel better eating slightly more carbs, but I think the majority of women with GD, and all pregnant women in general, do better with at least one-half to one-quarter the carbohydrates recommended in conventional nutrition guidelines (which is upwards of 65% of calories from carbohydrates).”31

 Are gestational diabetes programs around the globe now registering that message and advising lower carb?
 Alas, not yet.